Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

 This chapter lists the steps to configure and build software for PS subsystems.

 In previous chapter, [Zynq UltraScale+ MPSoC Processing System Configuration](3-system-configuration.md), you created and exported the hardware design from Vivado.
 The exported XSA file contains the hardware handoff, the processing system initialization (psu_init), and the PL bitstream.
-In this chapter, you will import the XSA to the Vitis™ IDE and PetaLinux to configure software for the processing system.
+In this chapter, you will import the XSA to the Vitis™ IDE to configure software for the processing system.

 You will use the Vitis IDE to perform the following tasks:

 1. Create a Platform project for the hardware XSA.
 First Stage Boot Loader (FSBL) and PMU firmware for PMU (platform management unit) will be created as boot components in this platform project.

-2. Create bare-metal applications for APU and RPU.
+2. Create bare-metal applications for APU.

-3. Create a Linux application.
+3. Create a system project for APU and RPU.

-## Creating a Platform Using Vitis IDE
+## Creating a Platform Project Using Vitis IDE

 The main processing units in the processing system in Zynq UltraScale+ are listed below.

 - **Application Processing Unit:** Quad-core Arm® Cortex™-A53 MPCore Processors.
 - **Real Time Processing Unit:** Dual-core Arm Cortex™-R5F MPCore Processors.